Transport and localization of light inside a dye-filled microcavity: Regimes of light transport

 \section{Regimes of light transport}

 A natural way to classify thermalization-assisted transport of light, is to develop an effective model that clearly explains the dynamical phase transitions in the system.
 To this end, we now consider a closed, simplified form of the nonequilibrium model.
-As a start, the spatial bins in the transverse space is taken to be equal to the number of sites in the lattice potential, i.e., $S = s+1$.
-The cavity modes are localized such that they only overlap with nearest-neighbor wells: $g_{k,j} \neq 0$, for $j = k, k\pm1$.
-Moreover, the molecules in the central spatial bin are pumped, i.e., $\Gamma_\uparrow(\mathbf{x_j}) = p$, for $\mathbf{x}_j = \mathbf{x}_{c}$, where $\mathbf{x}_{c}$ is the coordinate of the center of the cavity.
-Excitation to all other regions are mediated via the dynamical processes, i.e., the absorption and emission process.
+As a start, the spatial bins in the transverse space is taken to be equal to the number of sites or wells in the lattice potential, i.e., $S = s$. {The cavity mode $k$ is then localized at $j = k, k\pm1$, such that it only overlaps with NN sites: $g_{k,j} \neq 0~\forall~j = k, k\pm1$.} Excitation to all other regions are mediated via the dynamical processes, i.e., the absorption and emission process.
 Hence, molecules in non-pumped bins are excited only after the cavity mode at {the} central lattice site undergoes a condensation phase transition and is macroscopically occupied.
 Further, assuming a potential bias to the left of the lattice, mode $k$ is only occupied after the mode $k+1$ has condensed.
 As such, the rate equation for the molecular population in the $k^\mathrm{th}$ spatial bin can be written as ($\Gamma_\uparrow(\mathbf{x_k})$ = $\Gamma_\downarrow = 0$)~: